radar/ryanbigg.com/_posts/2021-07-27-on-coding-tests.markdown

 I'm personally _done_ with being hazed in this way.
 You know I can code.
 I have proven this with my long tenure in this industry and the stuff I've put out in the world.

 Let's just get down to business.
 I'll happily trade labour for dollars.
 Hold the haze.
+Use the books, code and screencast I've already put out in order to judge my abilities.